Normal, social dogs growl, bark and snap. It’s their way of communicating. Growling is usually not bad.

-The more dominant dog will probably roll over on her back and show “submission” so the other dog will feel comfortable “attacking” her.
-Then they'll switch.
+The more energetic dog will probably roll over on her back and let the other dog “win” so the other dog will feel comfortable “attacking” her.
+Then they’ll switch.
 Both dogs will play bite and play growl – and it gets very loud!
 They might chase each other, bite each other, bark or play tug with the nearest toy.

 Normal dogs use growling to communicate after the other dog (or person) has ignored previous warning signs that they’ve had enough.